DMS Officers and Directors

 2022 Appointed Directors

-Committes for 2018 were formed at the january General Meeting.
+Committes for 2021 will be at the January General Meeting.
 You will note there are a few positions to be filled

 Any DMS member in good standing may become a Chair or a member of a committee.
 You can help the club by becoming a committe member.